How Rich Is Katy Perry?

 Las Vegas Residency

-Katy Perry will be back on tour, sort of, beginning Dec.
+Katy Perry started back on tour, sort of, beginning Dec.
 29, 2021.
-That’s when “Play,” her 16-show residency, will launch at Resorts World Las Vegas, which this summer became the first megahotel to open in the city in a decade.
-Perry has concert dates set through March 19, 2022.
+That’s when “Play,” her 16-show residency, launched at Resorts World Las Vegas, which last summer became the first megahotel to open in the city in a decade.
 And she won’t be the only glittery star to shimmer at the new venue.

-Resorts World Las Vegas already has lined up mini-residencies with Celine Dion, who will kick off the series in November, as well as Carrie Underwood and Luke Bryan.
+Resorts World Las Vegas lined up mini-residencies with Celine Dion, who kicked off the series in November, as well as with Carrie Underwood and Luke Bryan.

 Jami Farkas contributed to the reporting for this article.